XNBlank/discord-linux/README.md

 Q : How come Push to Talk doesn't work?

-A : **Unfortunately, Discord-Linux is just a wrapper, which means it will act like the web version of Discord.
+A : **Unfortunately, Discord-Linux isn't as full featured as official clients, which means it will mostly act like the web version of Discord.
 So that means no full Push to Talk support.
-Sorry.**
+YET.
+I have been working on ways to implement full PTT support.
+Stay tuned for updates on this.**

+Q : How do I make / enable custom themes?

+A : ** Few things to note about using a Custom CSS.
+- 1 ) the CSS must use !important on every line.
+- 2 ) the injected CSS is located in the same dir as the `init.json` (`~/.config/Discord/user.css`) and must be named `user.css`

+You are able to disable your css theme using the tray icon menu, which now has a toggle option for it. **

 ## Downloads